birgire/geo-query/README.md

  - Skipping the `'radius'` parameter means that no distance filtering will take place.

  - If we use the `'order'` parameter within the `'geo_query'`, then it will be prepended to the native `'orderby'` parameter.

+ - The `'distance_unit'` parameter should be `69.0` for distance in statute miles, else `111.045` for distance in kilometers.

  - If we want to use the optimized Haversine version by Ollie Jones, we use: